Efficient Model-Based Deep Learning via Network Pruning and Fine-Tuning: Numerical Results

 \subsection{Image Super-Resolution}

 We consider the measurement model of form $\Abm=\Sbm\Hbm$, where $\Hbm\in\R^{n\times n}$ is the blurring matrix, and $\Sbm\in\R^{m\times n}$ denotes the standard $d$-fold down-sampling operator with $d^2=n/m$.
-We evaluated SPADE on CSDB68 dataset.
-We conducted our experiments for down-sampling factor of $2$ and $3$.
-We followed~\cite{Zhang.etal2020} to experiment with 8 different Gaussian blur kernels and 4 motion kernels.
-We tested SPADE on a DU model, USRNet~\cite{Zhang.etal2020}, in the \emph{school} fine-tuning method to simulate the circumstance where only pre-trained network is accessible.
+We evaluated our proposed pipeline on the CSDB68 dataset.
+We conducted our experiments for down-sampling factors of $2$ and $3$.
+We followed~\cite{Zhang.etal2020} to experiment with eight different Gaussian blur kernels and four motion kernels.
+We tested our proposed pipeline on a DU model, USRNet~\cite{Zhang.etal2020}, in the \emph{school} fine-tuning method to simulate the circumstance where only a pre-trained network is accessible.
 We used the pre-trained model provided by the official repository\footnote{\url{https://github.com/cszn/USRNet}}.

-Table~\ref{tb:usrnet} shows quantitative evaluation of USRNet pruned by SPADE with \emph{school} fine-tuning strategy in image super-resolution at the scale of $\times$2 and $\times$3.
+Table~\ref{tb:usrnet} shows the quantitative evaluation of USRNet pruned by our proposed pipeline with \emph{school} fine-tuning strategy in image super-resolution at the scale of $\times$2 and $\times$3.
 This table highlights that the \emph{school} fine-tuning strategy can achieve $\times$1.81 speed up while maintaining less than $1\%$ degradation in both PSNR and SSIM values.
 Figure~\ref{fig:usrnet} shows visual results of USRNet and its pruned variants in image super-resolution at the scale of $\times$3.
 Figure~\ref{fig:usrnet} demonstrates that the pruned models can achieve qualitatively competitive performance compared to the unpruned network.